St Matthew's CE School Curriculum

 Our curriculum nurtures and prepares children educationally, socially, morally and physically for their continuing learning journey where doors will be opened, rather than closed, to future success.

-In the academic year 2022-2023, we are currently working on Year A for all subject areas except Computing where we are currently on the curriculum for Year B.
+In the academic year 2023-2024, we are currently working on Year B for all subject areas except Computing where we are currently on the curriculum for Year A.

 Reading for pleasure provides wide and significant educational advantages across the curriculum and in preparation for children's next steps in education.